I've been messing around trying to figure out FZ tunes since I was eighteen.

 Seriously, those black jokes you hear sometimes after someone has died where someone ends up by asking "Is it too soon?"
 Well, Frank Zappa had been gone more than nineteen years when I did this and it was already well past time to move on.
 Hang on, am I apologizing for not being overly sentimental?
 Who was one of the first people - after my dad that is - to inspire me in that department?

-This a list of links to videos, in my YouTube channel, of me playing various FZ pieces.
-The Echdna's Arf and Uncle Meat videos are recent attempts and the other three from around nine years ago.
+This is a list of links to videos, in my YouTube channel, of me playing various FZ pieces.
+Holiday In Berlin and Duodenum are my third and fourth full band arrangements of Zappa compositions (links to discussion about the other two are on my Turbulator page).
+The Echdna's Arf and Uncle Meat videos are attempts on solo guitar from 2019 and the other three are from 2011 - 2012.

 There's a jump to this page from my YouTube section, so this link takes you straight back.